jmrphy/media_civil_war/media_civil_war.md

     to 1 on the dichotomous variable, which is roughly equivalent to a two-standard deviation change in a continuous variable [@Gelman:2008gz].

-[^15]: The smallest year-to-year change within this subset is -5.43 and
-    the maximum is 3.41.